-Your naked domain can be connected in two ways: with an A record (in order to have an SSL certificate issued by LearnWorlds) or a forwarding feature from your naked domain to your subdomain (with this option the naked domain will not have an SSL certificate).
-We recommend using an A record in order to have the SSL certificate as well.
+Your naked domain can be connected in two ways: with A records (to have an SSL certificate issued by LearnWorlds) or a forwarding feature from your naked domain to your subdomain (with this option the naked domain will not have an SSL certificate).
+We recommend using the A records option to have the SSL certificate.

 1. Login to your domain provider and navigate to the DNS Settings.

-2. Make sure to remove any forwarding feature you may have.
+2. Make sure to remove any forwarding feature you may have (if).

 1. Go to Google Admin Toolbox.

-2. Insert your naked domain free of https:// or / at the end (e.g. learnworlds.com).
+2. Insert your naked domain free of https:// or / at the end (e.g. learnworlds.com or mylearnworlds.com).

-3. If the A record is properly created, the school's IP will appear in Target.
+3. If the A records are properly created, the school's IP will appear in Target.